horker/templateengine/README.md

 - Text portions enclosed with `<%` and `-%>` are processed as the same above, but the following newline will not appear in the output.
 - The other text is written into the resultant document without any changes.

+On code execution, the variables and the functions in the current session are available.

-Note that, unlike usual PowerShell output, objects are converted into strings by the ToString() method and no newlines are inserted between them.
+Note that, unlike usual PowerShell output, objects are not formatted in output; that is, they are converted into strings by the ToString() method and no newlines or spaces are inserted between them.
 See Example section for details.

 ## Examples

 ### Basic example

-Consider a document template is prepared in `template.txt`.
+Consider a document template is prepared in `template.txt`, as follows.

 ```PowerShell
 PS>Get-Content template.txt